deferpanic/goweave/README.md

     (ex: notate that this data was invalid but allow it to continue)

   * i18n
-    (ex: translate this to german if accessed in an improper way)
+    (ex: translate this to esperanto if you can't detect the language)

   * security
     (ex: authenticate this user in each http request)